drkvogel/retrasst/notes/big-list.md

 ﻿## todo

- * Allow user to fill gaps in boxes from secondary aliquot after primary aliquot (partly?) completed
  * Empty source boxes (all vials "accepted" or "not found") will normally be discarded
  * Final stage: ask user to confirm that vessel/structure/slot is now empty
     * otherwise box should be referred
  * All source boxes from a reorganisation task should end up empty

-chunk->getStatus() called in showChunks and sgChunksDrawCell - necessary? look for ??? /newrow though for last chunk, there is no row after why can't I inspect chunk? deferred boxes are not saved as such... collect empties put lookAhead into chunk class notFound() crash chunk progress not shown at first
-    loadVialsWorkerThreadTerminated
-        showChunks()
-            progressString()
+ * show row numbers (e.g. 1,2,3... for each in chunk)
+ * deferred boxes are not saved as such...
+ * collect empties
+ * put lookAhead into chunk class
+ * notFound() crash
+ * chunk progress not shown at first loadVialsWorkerThreadTerminated showChunks() progressString()